TECHNICAL I ELECTRIC MOTOR CONTROLS

 • F-K - Forward contactor

-4. Overload relay - overload relay breaks or switches off the circuit in the event of an overload that causes overheating of the electric motor windings.
+4. Overload Relay - An overload relay breaks or switches off the circuit in the event of an overload that causes overheating of the electric motor windings.

 Overload is a condition in which current flowing in a circuit exceeds the amount required, leading to overheating of the electric motor windings.

 Overheating of electric motor windings results in burning of the electric motor.
-Some overloads may not cause tripping of circuit breakers, so an overload relay is needed.
+Overloads usually do not cause tripping of circuit breakers, therefore there is a need for an overload relay.

 On a star-delta forward and reverse starter, to start the electric motor in forward, the forward start button is pressed.
 When the forward start button is pressed, current flows through the forward contactor coil.

-As current flows through the forward contactor coil, the coil becames energized.
+As current flows through the forward contactor coil, the coil becomes energized.

-The energized coil causes the power contacts and other normally open contacts of the forward contactor to close including the normal open contact labeled "F-K(NO)" and normally close contacts of the forward contactor to open.
+The energized coil pulls the power contacts and other normally open contacts of the forward contactor to the closed position, including the normal open contact labeled "F-K(NO)", and normally closed contacts of the forward contactor to the open position.

 The contact labeled "F-K(NO)" allows current to reach the star-delta part of the control circuit.

-As current flows through the main contactor and star contactor coils, it causes their power contacts and normally open contacts to close and normally close contacts to open.
+As current flows through the main contactor and star contactor coils, their coils pull the power contacts and normally open contacts to the closed position and normally closed contacts to open position.

-This result in power reaching the electric motor in star and the electric motor begins to run in forward direction.
+This results in power reaching the electric motor in star and the electric motor begins to run in forward direction.

-After a preset time on the timer has reached, the timer opens the control circuit contact connecting the star contactor coil and closes the control circuit contact connecting the delta contactor coil.
+After a preset timer time has reached, the timer opens the control circuit contact connecting the star contactor coil and closes the control circuit contact connecting the delta contactor coil.

 This stops current from flowing through the star contactor coil while allowing current to flow through the delta contactor coil.

-When current stops from flowing through the star contactor coil and starts to flow through the delta contactor coil, the star contactor coil is de-energised while energising the delta contactor coil.
+When current stops flowing through the star contactor coil and starts flowing through the delta contactor coil, the star contactor coil is de-energized while the delta contactor coil is energized.

-This causes the star contactor power and other contacts in close position to open and vise versa to the delta contactor.
-The electric motor begins to run in delta in the forward direction.
+This causes the star contactor power and other contacts in the closed position to open and vice versa for the delta contactor and the electric motor begins to run in delta in the forward direction.

-We have already covered how a star-delta starter works, check out for further explanations.
+We have already covered how a star-delta starter works; check out the explanations for further details.

-To start the electric motor in reverse, we first need to stop the electric motor using the stop button if it is still running in forward and then press the reverse start button.
+To start the electric motor in reverse, we first need to stop the electric motor using the stop button, if it is still running in the forward direction and then press the reverse start button.

 When the reverse start button is pressed, what happens is just the same as what we have said in forward direction except that the reverse components such as reverse start button and contactor are now in action.